PostgreSQL

 - The

-- The PostgreSQL usernames and passwords that are created during the installation process can be viewed in the
+- The PostgreSQL usernames and passwords created during the installation process are in the

 /root/.pgpass